 Decide if Untested Technology Is Eligible: For example, if a participant wants to make changes to improve a cooling tower, reference the Industrial BMP for Cooling Towers for background information.
 Determine if your program will provide incentives on untested technology or if technology must have savings tested by third party reviewers.
 For projects that are less certain on savings consider revising contracts to eliminate payments if field verified savings cannot be measured and confirmed.

 Consider Custom Savings Metrics: Accepting the savings reports or estimates from the customer getting the rebate is not advised.
 Having a custom metric outlined in the Custom Rebate Contract is suggested.
 While pre and post measurements may be useful, they may not tell the entire story on water efficiency if production increases.
 To remove the variable of increased or decreased production, water use should be looked at as a per unit ratio.
-An example might be getting verifiable data from a Car Wash operation on the number of cars washed and using the measurement of gallons per vehicle in the efficiency metrics of the contract.
+An example might be getting verifiable data from a car wash operation on the number of cars washed and using the measurement of gallons per vehicle in the efficiency metrics of the contract.
 Water use per unit of production for manufacturing might also work.
 For landscape water projects, consider a maximum usage for each month based on historical consumption, or gallons/minute/schedule metrics, ET based water budget.
 The key for each project is to negotiate the expectations in advance and include them in the contract terms.

 Consider a Performance Contract: A contract between the utility and the customer is critical to clarifying expectations and ensuring that savings are firm.
 The contract may include provisions such as the ability to refund a portion of the incentive back to the utility if the water saving equipment or processes are discontinued before the expected life of the project.
 A contract can also safeguard saving by requiring that savings expected is documented before payments are made.
 In the case of technology requiring human behavior a multiple year contract with performance metrics before annual payments is recommended.
 An example Custom Rebate Contract template is included as an attachment to this BMP.